 10th February 2020

-Labelling and marketing of organic products is controlled by European organic regulations which also come under UK law.
+Labelling and marketing of organic products is controlled by UK organic regulations;

 Any person or business that produces or processes organic products must be certified by a government approved control body and inspected at least annually.